 In probing corruption leads in the Vatican Bank, Italian financial police stumbled onto a plot in July 2012 to smuggle €20 million into Italy.
 The alleged culprits included a monsignor, a financial broker, and a former member of Italy’s secret service.
 For his part, the cleric was said to have had people pretend to give him donations of €560,000 so he could furtively pay the financial broker for his role.
 Crime, Italian politics, and the Vatican Bank: hardly a novel discordant tune even then.
 That not just any bank, but that of a church, could stray so far from what would reasonably be expected from a bank whose formal name is the Institute of Religious Works still boggles the mind.

-The intersection of ethics, religion and business is fraught with complexity. religious verdict from ethical premises is possible nevertheless.
+The intersection of ethics, religion and business is fraught with complexity.
+A religious verdict from ethical premises is possible nevertheless.
 Generally speaking, religion does not boil down to ethics.
 John D. Rockefeller was unethical in restraining trade when he ran Standard Oil.
 Yet pressing the railroads for excessive rebates and drawbacks (compensation from the railroads serving other customers) does not de-legitimate the titan’s claim to have been a Christ-figure in saving “drowning” competitors.
 Theological inconsistency, rather than unethical conduct, would be needed to expunge Rockefeller’s industrial-religious identity.
 Such inconsistency can be found in Rockefeller having forced competitors unwilling to be bought out into bankruptcy; Jesus did not inflict harm on people who refused to follow him.
 Human ethical systems cannot limit God, which is omnipotent.

 Divine-sourced ethical principles, such as those in the Ten Commandments, are regarded as religious in nature, rather than merely soured in a human ethical system.
 Accordingly, were Rockefeller to have broken one of the Ten Commandments in running Standard Oil, his commercial-religious identity could be assailed.
 In the case of Msgr.
 Scarano at the Vatican Bank, his clerical, not to mention Christian, identities are vulnerable to the allegations that he bore false witness and stole money from the Vatican.
 That Kant concluded from his ethical system that lying can never be ethical is irrelevant.
 However, that Kant’s categorical imperative can be re-stated as, Treat other rational beings not just as means, but also as ends in themselves, suggests that Kant’s theory can be understood as the Golden Rule, which is binding in religious terms.
 Hume’s theory that determining something as unethical “just is” the psychological sentiment of disapproval finds no such corresponding theological ethic and is thus invalid in assessing the commercial-religious identities of either Rockefeller or Scarano.